-Perspective | How an imperfect forecast turned out mostly right
+Perspective | How an imperfect snowstorm forecast turned out mostly right

 When storms in the Ohio Valley dissipate and transfer their energy to a new coastal storm, snowfall in Washington is heavily dependent on where the new storm forms and how quickly it develops.
 In the days leading up to Sunday, model simulations were all over the map as to where the new storm would form and intensify.
 For our area, the farther south and faster scenarios would carry the best prospects for significant snowfall.

-Model simulations on Friday were generally promising for our region’s snow potential from the coastal storm, with many projections showing it forming quickly near Cape Hatteras — an ideal location for producing moderate to even heavy snowfall in the D.C. area.
+Model simulations Friday were generally promising for our region’s snow potential from the coastal storm, with many projections showing it forming quickly near Cape Hatteras, off North Carolina — an ideal location for producing moderate to even heavy snowfall in the D.C. area.

-But, Friday night into Saturday, the simulations drifted north in their placement of the new low pressure area, first closer to the Virginia Capes, then to just off the Delmarva coast.
-This had important implications, because it put the eastern Pennsylvania, New Jersey, and southern New York in the best spot to receive the heaviest snow bands.
+But Friday night into Saturday the simulations drifted north in their placement of the new low pressure area, first closer to the Virginia Capes, then to just off the Delmarva coast.
+This had important implications because it put eastern Pennsylvania, New Jersey and southern New York in the best spot to receive the heaviest snow bands.

-In drawing our snowfall map, we took into account the possibility the coastal storm would end up forming too far north to deliver big snows in the immediate area.
-We did so knowing that storms that die off in Ohio usually handoff their energy to coastal storms a little too far north for us to hit the snowfall jackpot.
+In drawing our snowfall map, we took into account the possibility that the coastal storm would end up forming too far north to deliver big snows in the immediate area.
+We know that storms that die off in Ohio usually hand off their energy to coastal storms a little too far north for us to hit the snowfall jackpot.
 In other words, climatology argued against going for a major snowstorm here.

-Typically, secondary coastal storms that produce big snows around Washington derive their energy from lows that dissipate in Tennessee or Kentucky, and spin up coastal lows to our southeast.
+Typically, secondary coastal storms that produce big snows around Washington derive their energy from lows that dissipate in Tennessee or Kentucky and spin up coastal lows to our southeast.

-On Saturday, we predicted just one to three inches for the storm’s second phase, with low to medium confidence, while allowing for the possibility of a significant boom (much more snow) or bust (little to no snow).
+On Saturday, we predicted just one to three inches for the storm’s second phase, with low to medium confidence, while allowing for the possibility of a significant boom or bust.

-When it became even more apparent by Sunday afternoon that the coastal storm would form too far north to produce heavy snow in Washington, we lowered the forecast for Monday and Tuesday to a coating to two inches.
+When it became even more apparent by Sunday afternoon that the coastal storm would form too far north to produce heavy snow in Washington, we lowered the forecast for Monday and Tuesday to a coating of two inches.

 This wasn’t exactly wrong, as most locations in the immediate area got one to two inches from the storm’s second phase, but it turns out to have been an unnecessary adjustment.